-English Baptisms are celebrated on Sundays at 1:00 PM., Spanish Baptisms are celebrated on Saturdays at 1:00 PM.
+English Baptisms are celebrated on Second Saturdays at 2:00 PM. and Spanish Baptisms are celebrated on Third Saturdays at 2:00 PM.

 Please call the Rectory at 908-241-1250 for scheduled dates.
 Registration in the parish is required and baptism preparation class is highly recommended.
 Sponsors need verification of belonging to a Church.